pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 Again, we're not going to be dealing with these on our MPA.
-However, referring to the example of having a search box on a home page sending queries to the page we're currently building, we would want to select the \"Query string\" option here and specify our parameter name.
+However, referring to the example of having a search box on a home page sending queries to the page we're currently building, we would want to select the "Query string" option here and specify our parameter name.
 Once configured, we could pass query information from one page and pull it in here.
 ## Configuring the Search Verticals web part